praxostech/lutris_scripts/README.md

 The game does not install when using the standard "lutris-wine"-version.
 Since Lutris does not offer to "just use the newest 'lutris-proton-ge' or 'wine-ge'-version", I had to hard code a specific "wine-ge"-version into the script.
 Feel free to use newer versions of 'lutris-proton-ge' or 'wine-ge', if you wish.

+## Spongebob Squarepants: Creature From the Krusty Krab
+The script works like the one of "Spongebob Squarepants: The Movie".
+I also generated a ```setup.iss```-file and provide it in this repository.
+Please read the documentation for "Spongebob Squarepants: The Movie", if you need futher technical notes.